 We are pleased that you have chosen Women & Infants Hospital for your surgery.
-Your care will be provided by some of the nation's finest specialists in women's healthcare.
+Your care will be provided by some of the nation's finest specialists in women's health care.
 The following information is designed to help you prepare for your surgery.
-If you have any questions after reading it, please feel free to contact our Ambulatory Surgery Unit at 401- 274-1122, extension 1300.
+If you have any questions after reading it, please feel free to contact our Ambulatory Surgery Unit at 401- 274-1122, extension 41300.

 Preparation for Surgery